 Some of the sensors used in older units are still standardized parts and can be directly replaced with current parts.
 One exception is the temperature /humidity sensors for the VP1 and the WMII.
-These parts distinct to each model, but share the problem of unavailability.
+These parts are distinct from each model, but share the problem of unavailability.
 It is technically possible to replace the temperature/humidity sensor with a simple temperature sensor.
-Since there is no humidity reading, dew point and heat index functionality will be lost as well, but in some cases this is an acceptable means to extend the life of an older system.
+Since there is no humidity reading, dew point and heat index functionality will be lost as well, but in some cases, this is an acceptable means to extend the life of an older system.

 The anemometer of the 6410 VP2 is fully compatible with the VP1.
 A faulty rain gauge may be repaired by replacing the reed switch, or replaced with a 7852 standalone rain gauge.
 The 6450 solar gauge and the 6490 UV meters from the VP2 are fully compatible with the VP1.
-However, the pressure sensor, which is built into the console main board, is not replaceable.
+However, the pressure sensor, which is built into the console mainboard, is not replaceable.

 You do not need to be a science or weather geek to appreciate the advantages of adding an electronic weather instrument to your home.
 Weather affects just about everything we do, and even the local weather information from TV or radio is aimed at an incredibly wide area.
 When you are planning activities, you need to know what the weather is doing right in your own backyard.
 Watching and accurately tracking the local weather can be great fun and may even help your kids to develop an interest in science and nature.

-The electronic weather stations on the market today are informative, simple to install and easy to operate systems, but the fact is that things do not always go the way we want them too.
-The system is designed to give years of trouble-free service, but it is important to keep in mind that they are sensitive electronic instruments which live outside in the weather.
+The electronic weather stations on the market today are informative, simple to install, and easy to operate systems, but the fact is that things do not always go the way we want them to.
+The system is designed to give years of trouble-free service, but it is important to keep in mind that they are sensitive electronic instruments that live outside in the weather.
 If you left your laptop computer turned on and sitting outside on the picnic table overnight during a rainstorm, you would be shocked and amazed if it was working the next morning but we expect the sensor suite of our weather stations to live outside through the stormiest conditions.

 To be fair, weather sensors and their housings are designed to be exposed to the weather and your laptop probably is not, but over time, exposure may have a detrimental effect on your system.
-Weather station problems can be divided into two distinct categories: Problems which show up during or soon after installation, and problems which appear after the system has been in use for a period of time.
+Weather station problems can be divided into two distinct categories: Problems that show up during or soon after installation, and problems that appear after the system has been in use for a period of time.

 Although the installation process for most home weather stations is designed to be simple and straightforward, things can and do go wrong.
 Some homeowners opt for a less expensive system, especially if it is their first weather station.
-Many less expensive units are of higher quality than expected, but they fall short on information in their user’s manuals and installation guides.
+Many less expensive units are of higher quality than expected, but they fall short on information in their user manuals and installation guides.
 Make every effort to read and understand the instructions before you begin the installation.

-Sensor suites with separately housed components tend to be more versatile because the individual sensors can be mounted for greatest accuracy, however, self-contained units are much easier to install.
+Sensor suites with separately housed components tend to be more versatile because the individual sensors can be mounted for the greatest accuracy, however, self-contained units are much easier to install.
 With a self-contained unit, all of the connections between the individual sensors and the transmitting unit are made at the factory, whereas the connections between separately housed components need to be made by the installer.
 (TIP: Whenever a wire may be in wet conditions, ensure that at least part of the run loops below the end connections so that water clinging to the wire will run to the low point and drip off rather than running into the connections, electricians refer to this as a “drip loop”.)

 Perhaps the most important connection is the one between the sensor suite and the base unit.
 If the system has a wired connection and both the sensor suite and the base unit are powering up properly, recheck the connections at either end.
 If they are made properly, the connecting wire itself may be faulty.

 There are potentially more things to go wrong with a wireless system, but this is more than offset by the increased range and ease of installation.
 Some units will have a manual channel selection switch, ensure it is set the same on both the sending unit and the base station.
 If both the sensor suite and base unit appear to be powering up properly but not communicating, bring the sending unit inside and place it near the base station.
-Power down both units by removing the batteries and disconnecting the charging units, leave them powered down for twenty minutes to allow residual power to drain and the memories to reset.
+Power down both units by removing the batteries and disconnecting the charging units, leaving them powered down for twenty minutes to allow residual power to drain and the memories to reset.

 Replace the batteries in the order prescribed in the installation manual (improper battery installation order may cause the units to fail to synchronize).
 Leave the units in proximity to each other for at least three hours to allow for full synchronization.
 If this does not work, try the entire procedure again with new batteries.
 Although the batteries may be fresh from the factory, a bad cell may have slipped by.